grippy/tempest/DESIGN.md

 A pipeline is a data structure which links tasks together in the form of a DAG.
 Some basic rules are as follows:

-- A pipeline can have a single task (i.e. no edges) which is the root task.
+- A pipeline can have a single task (i.e. no edges).
 - A pipeline can define task edges if more than one task exists.
 - A pipeline acknowledges a source message as a success if it generated no task errors.
 - A pipeline may define a message timeout for automatically moving messages into an error state if they haven't been acknowledged by a certain time after being delivered.